We have practice guidance to help us modify our usual social work practice approach in the context of a measles outbreak.

 Static risk factors are unchangeable.
 These relate to historic aspects in someone’s life such as early childhood trauma, witnessing family violence as a tamaiti, early onset of abusive behaviour within relationships, nature and severity of abusive behaviour, violence across multiple relationships, etc.

 The Police advise us of all family harm investigations that include tamariki and rangatahi.
-These contact records on their own do not always result in assessment – however, over time, a pattern of family violence emerges and the impact of cumulative harm on tamariki or rangatahi requires an assessment.
-How we use the information in the contact record with whānau or family requires careful consideration because whānau or family would not always be aware that the Police have notified us.
+These contact records on their own do not always result in assessment – however, over time, a pattern of family violence emerges and the impact of cumulative harm on tamariki and rangatahi requires an assessment.
+How we use the information in the contact record with whānau or family requires careful consideration because whānau or family are not always aware that the Police have notified us.
 Our assessment needs to focus on what is happening for tamariki or rangatahi in this home.

 Dynamic risk